Minnesota State University Moorhead

 Veterans are welcomed at the state colleges and universities.
 If you’ve served in the armed forces, you might be eligible for help with paying for college.
 Stop by one of the on-campus veterans centers for information, support and assistance.
 Also, check with the campus financial aid office about benefits from the new Minnesota GI Bill.
 Or go to www.mymilitaryeducation.org.

 Campus life buzzes with exciting social and cultural events, concerts, lectures and athletic activities.
 More than 120 student organizations, clubs and special interest groups--ranging from academic and political, to social, religious and athletic--offer endless opportunities to learn, share, become involved and establish new relationships.
-Our acclaimed Dragon Entertainment Group hosts many weekend events, including the legendary Dragons After Dark late-night activities.
-Learn more about MSUM's student organizations.
+Our acclaimed Dragon Entertainment Group hosts many well-known speakers such as Cornel West, Remember the Titans coach, Herman Boone, and award-winning author Sherman Alexie.
+The legendary Dragons After Dark hosts amazing late-night activities.
+Get active, get connected and get involved by learning more about MSUM's student organizations.

 Our six men's and 10 women's varsity athletic teams compete in the NCAA Division II Northern Sun Intercollegiate Conference and are a source of campus pride.
 We also offer dozens of intramural and club sports such as baseball, soccer and tennis, or battleship, quidditch and trenchball.